Policy Research Institute The Current State of Japanese Academia from the Perspective of Research Power

 Source: Partially modified from the "Science and Technology Indicators 2023 Full Report," National Institute of Science and Technology Policy, Ministry of Education, Culture, Sports, Science and Technology

 The increase in the number of researchers in China since the 2000s is a conspicuous result, and all major countries except the U.S. showed an increasing trend over time.
 What is odd is that there are three types of data (old standard, HC, and FTE) for Japan, and their behavior is different: the old standard before 2001 shows the total number of faculty members, postdoctoral fellows, medical staff, and other researchers; HC after 2002 means Head Count, and FTE means FTE.
-FTE after 2002 means Full Time Equivalent, which is the number of researchers who have actually dedicated their time to research work, and is calculated by multiplying the number of researchers in the old standard by the FTE factor.
+FTE since 2002 means Full Time Equivalent, which is the number of researchers who have actually dedicated their time to research work, and is calculated by multiplying the number of researchers in the old standard by the FTE factor.
 As already mentioned, the FTE coefficient (Full Time Equivalent) is obtained from the "Survey on Full Time Equivalent Data at Universities, etc." conducted by the Ministry of Education, Culture, Sports, Science and Technology (MEXT).
 The number of FTE researchers is the value that can be compared internationally.
 In other words, the number of researchers in the university sector in Japan since the 2000s has consistently increased in terms of the number of HC researchers, while the number of FTE researchers, which is internationally comparable, has shown a flat to slowly decreasing trend.
 Figure 7 shows the change in the ratio of time spent on professional activities*5 of university faculty members, and it was assumed that the decrease in the ratio of time allocated to research activities was the cause of this trend.

 Figure 7 Trends in the ratio of work activity hours of university and other faculty members